 Logical Access Control is the process of assigning what type of actions can be performed on the resource (read, write, execute, etc) and by whom.
 The major part of this step involves controlling access to AWS resources, users, and processes.

 In simple words, the S3 is essentially a cloud folder commonly called a “Bucket”.
-It is a storage server that supplies you robust such as region exceptions, versioning, access logging, encryption and access control.
+It is a storage server that supplies you with robust such as region exceptions, versioning, access logging, encryption, and access control.

-- Permissions for HTTP methods such as LIST, GET, PUT, DELETE, etc should only be allowed for specified users.
+- Permissions for HTTP methods, such as LIST, GET, PUT, DELETE, etc., should only be granted to specified users.

 - The bucket should have versioning enabled.